ESIGate | Linagora

 3. Configure the esigate.properties and providers.xml files to define back‑ends and inclusion rules.

-4. Enable the cache and adjust validity durations (max-age, Surrogate-Control).
+4. Enable the cache and adjust validity periods (max-age, Surrogate-Control).

 5. Test fragment inclusion and HTTP header consistency.